 But there are things about running a business that aren’t so awesome.

-Requirements for setting up your business can get knotty, so you should always seek legal counsel before setting up shop.
+After all, requirements for setting up your business can get knotty.
+Every state, country, and sometimes even city, has different regulations, which is why you should always seek legal counsel before setting up shop.

 Still, it never hurts to get a little help from a friend -- especially one with a penchant for data, real-world examples, and helpful links -- and that’s exactly what you’re getting today.